-To use your display, you need compatible video circuitry built into your computer or a compatible video card installed in your computer.
-If you are unsure whether your computer has the appropriate built-in video capability, check with an Apple-authorized dealer or service provider.
+To use the Multiple Scan 15AV Display, you need compatible video circuitry built into your computer or a compatible video card installed in your computer.
+If you are unsure whether your computer has the appropriate built-in video capability, check the technical specifications that came with your computer or check with an Apple-authorized dealer or service provider.

-If your computer does not have the video capability necessary to use this display, you need to purchase a video card.
-(Video cards are available from an Apple-authorized dealer or service provider.)
-Install the video card before you connect the display to your computer.
-To install a video card in one of the expansion slots inside your computer, see the manual that came with your computer or video card.
+If your computer does not have built-in video capability, you need to install a video card (available from an Apple-authorized dealer or service provider).
+Depending on your computer model, you will need either a NuBusTM card or a PCI card.
+You should install the video card before you connect the monitor to your computer.
+For instructions on installing a card inside your computer, see the manual that came with your computer or video card.

-Do you need an adapter connector?
-Some models of Macintosh computers with built-in video and some third-party video cards require an adapter connector to connect the display to the computer.
-You can acquire an adapter connector from an Apple-authorized dealer or service provider.
+Do you need an adapter?

+Some Macintosh computer models and some video cards from manufacturers other than Apple require an adapter to connect the monitor to the computer.
+Adapters are available from an Apple-authorized dealer or service provider.

-Using more than one display
+Using more than one monitor

-If your computer has expansion slots, you can use your Apple Multiple Scan Display with one or more additional displays connected to your computer.
-You may need a video card for each additional display you are using.
-See the manuals that came with your computer for information on working with additional displays
+If your computer has NuBus, LC-PDS, or PCI expansion slots, you can connect additional monitors to your computer.
+You may need to install a video card for each additional monitor you are using.
+See the documentation that came with your computer for information on working with additional monitors.

-Connecting the display to your computer
+Connecting the monitor to your computer

-Follow these steps to connect the display to your Macintosh computer:
+Follow these steps to connect the Multiple Scan 15AV Display to your computer:

-IMPORTANT Before you connect any cords or cables, make sure that your computer is turned off and unplugged.
+IMPORTANT Before you connect any cords or cables, make sure that your computer is turned off.

-WARNING If your display is equipped with a three-wire grounding plug-a plug that has a third (grounding) pin-this plug will fit only a grounded AC outlet.
+WARNING Your monitor is equipped with a three-wire grounding plug-a plug that has a third (grounding) pin.
+This plug will fit only a grounded AC outlet.
 This is a safety feature.
 If you are unable to insert the plug into the outlet, contact a licensed electrician to replace the outlet with a properly grounded outlet.
 Do not defeat the purpose of the grounding plug!

-1 Connect the socket end of the power cord to the power cord receptacle on the back of the display.
+1 Connect the socket end of the power cord to the power cord receptacle on the back of the monitor.

-2 Plug the other end of the power cord into a grounded outlet or power strip.
+2 Plug the other end of the power cord into an outlet or power strip.

-If your computer has an available power socket, you can use a detachable power cord (listed by a relevant safety agency) to plug the display directly into the computer.
+If your computer has an available power socket, you can use a detachable power cord with a recessed end to plug the monitor directly into the computer.
 You can get this cord from an Apple-authorized dealer or service provider.